-The use of a vending machine motif to teach teachers how to teach math will be the subject on the next “MTSU On the Record” radio program.
+The use of a vending machine motif to teach teachers how to teach math was the subject of a recent “MTSU On the Record” radio program.

 The vending machine applet has buttons for the fictional brands of Red Cola, Diet Blue, Silver Mist and Green Dew.
 Lovett and her co-authors created different versions of the software for preservice teachers and for middle school students.